brianShan974/brianFuck974/README.md

-# brianFuck974
+# bfdbg

-brianFuck974,
-named after me.
-My implementation of brainfuck in rust.
+*bfdbg*, an implementation of the brainfuck programming language in rust.
 In this implementation,
 initially 32 128-bit cells are used.
 The cells are actually stored in a `Vec` of `i128`s,